Frequently asked questions

 - Optimisation and wellness

-The number of visits required would depends on what the Chiropractor has found upon examination and your desired health goals.
+The number of visits required would depend on what the Chiropractor has found upon examination and your desired health goals.
+You will have the opportunity to discuss this with your Chiropractor and clarify what you want.

 What is the popping sound?